lexus2k/ssd1306/README.md

 ![Image of color oled](imgs/fonts.png)

 The i2c pins can be changed via API functions.
 Please, refer to documentation.
+Keep in mind, that the pins, which are allowed for i2c or spi interface, depend on the hardware.
 The default spi SCLK and MOSI pins are defined by SPI library, and DC, RST, CES pins are configurable through API.

 ## Supported displays: